 Trademark Opposition Attorney and TTAB Oppositions

 A Trademark Opposition Attorney often becomes relevant in the United States when a Trademark Application is published for opposition by the USPTO.
 This is commonly known as the “opposition period”.
-In other words, If the examining attorney has no grounds for rejection and finds that the trademark application is registerable, the application is then published for opposition in the Trademark Official Gazette.
+In other words, if the examining attorney has no grounds for rejection and finds that the trademark application is registrable, the application is then published for opposition in the Trademark Official Gazette.
 The publication process and opposition period allow third parties the opportunity to “oppose” the trademark application.
 When third parties actually “oppose” a trademark application, an opposition proceeding is initiated before the USPTO’s Trademark Trial and Appeal Board (TTAB).
 At which point, a Trademark Opposition Attorney is often hired by each of the parties involved in the opposition proceeding.
 Trademark Mark Opposition Attorney’s are attorney’s, who have experience with opposition proceedings and litigating matters before the USPTO’s TTAB.

 Why May a Trademark Owner Start a Trademark Opposition Proceeding?

 If a party believes that they will be harmed by the registration of the trademark application, the party can initiate a trademark opposition proceeding by filing a notice of opposition.
 The notice must set forth the grounds for opposing the trademark application, and a filing fee is required.